Dorohedoro

 In North America, the series has been licensed for English-language release by Viz Media in 2009, which began distributing the manga digitally when it launched SigIKKI, the now defunct online English version of Ikki magazine.
-The twenty-three volumes were published from 2010 to 2019.
+The 23 volumes were published from 2010 to 2019.

 A 12-episode anime television series adaptation produced by MAPPA was broadcast in Japan on Tokyo MX from January to March 2020.
 It was followed by a worldwide streaming release on Netflix in May 2020.
+A second season is set to premiere in Q2 2026.